 Dwight Hurst, CMHC: That’s a good way to frame it when you think about that, that not just the fear of life without a substance, but what do I do even if I succeed, like if I have something going well, then is it going to how long will it go well before it goes badly?

 Clare Waismann, CAODC: Correct.
-And if things are not going well, is the world gonna expect that to start going well just because I receive treatment, am I going to be a productive person in society, am I going to succeed doing so?
+And if things are not going well, is the world gonna expect that to start going well just because I receive treatment?
+Am I going to be a productive person in society?
+Am I going to succeed in doing so?

-Dwight Hurst, CMHC: I like how you mention that the fear of use or the fear of the substance can sometimes aid in recovery, as I said that like so you could see it either way.
-Usually we focus on the fear of the fear of being without or the fear of sobriety.
-But you’re talking about how there sometimes is a healthy fear as well that can drive healthy behavior.
+Dwight Hurst, CMHC: I like how you mention that the fear of use or the fear of the substance can sometimes aid in recovery, as I said that like so, you could see it either way.
+Usually, we focus on the fear of the fear of being without or the fear of sobriety.
+But you’re talking about how there is sometimes a healthy fear that can drive healthy behavior.

 Clare Waismann, CAODC: David, is it a “healthy fear” or is it a healthy amount of fear?